jetbrains-academy/refactoring-course/RenamingCode/RenameRefactoringInIDE/FixTypos/task.md

+# Task 3/3: Fix typos, change the code to comply with naming rules and camelCase convention

 ### Task

 In this task, you need to fix all typos in the file, change the names to comply with the `camelCase` naming convention,